linuxserver/docker-domoticz/README.md

   linuxserver/domoticz
 ```

+You can choose between using tags, latest (default, and no tag required), or a specific stable version of domoticz.

+Add one of the tags, if required, to the linuxserver/domoticz line of the run/create command in the following format, linuxserver/domoticz:stable-3.5877

+#### Tags

++ **stable-3.5877** : latest stable version.

 ## Parameters

 `The parameters are split into two halves, separated by a colon, the left hand side representing the host and the right the container side.